 Headlands Primary School | Computing Narrative

-Children will understand and apply core principles and concepts of computer science: including logic, algorithms and data representation.
-They will learn to analyse problems in computational terms and have repeated practical experience of writing computing programs in order to solve problems.
+The following high dividend concepts are covered in our Computing curriculum: Computing systems and networks, Media, Data and information, Programming, and Safety and security.
+Common threads of disciplinary knowledge which will underpin computing learning throughout the curriculum include Decomposition, Creating, Collaborating, Evaluating, Digital resilience, and debugging.
+Children will learn to analyse problems in computational terms and have repeated practical experience of writing computing programs to solve problems.
 They will evaluate and apply information technology, including new or unfamiliar technologies analytically to solve problems.

 During Lower KS2, children will develop their understanding of computer systems and networks by investigating routers and switches and looking at the internet as a network of networks.
 They will have opportunities to use digital media to create animations and desktop publishing and developing their editing skills through units looking at audio and photo.
 They will learn about branching databases and make links to how these are used in science.
 They will further develop their knowledge and understanding of programming through a series of units in Scratch, alongside applying this to other programs such as Logo.
 Through these units children will be able to continually practice what they have learnt in previous years and build on this learning by adding new layers.
 Across Lower Key Stage 2 they will develop their knowledge and understanding of sequence, events and action, and repetition.